Last revision: August 24, 2025 10:03:pm est

 "OPEN YOUR EYES NOW!"

 The darkness is absolute.
 The black mass around you is thick and suffocating.
-Your heart drums war in your ears.
-You have just seen your past through the eyes of your abuser—felt the cold detachment, the twisted logic, the numb justification.
+You have just seen your past through the eyes of your abuser, felt the cold detachment, the twisted logic, the numb justification.
 Then, as though the universe had flipped you inside out, you became your child self, experiencing the trauma all over again, raw and unfiltered, just like when it happened for the first time.

-You are cast out—ripped from your younger self’s body and flung backward.
+You are cast out, ripped from your younger self's body and flung backward.
 You land in the void, gasping, weightless, untethered.
 And when you lift your head, you see it.
-The scene of your trauma is playing out before you, distant yet vivid, like a stage performance as you sit in the back row, unseen in an empty theater.
+The scene of your trauma is playing out before you again, distant yet vivid, like a stage performance as you sit in the back row, unseen in an empty theater.

 You are finally outside of it.
 Not trapped inside your child self, not suffocating in the mind of your abuser, but standing as an observer.
 And from this safe distance, you see what it truly is.

-Vile—indefensible, it was criminal child abuse, plain and simple.
+Vile, indefensible, it was criminal child abuse.
 No more rationalizations.
 No more excuses.
 No more delusions.
+Once you face pure evil, examine it, understand it, you no longer need childish delusions to hide.

-Your eyes are drawn back to the child.
-The black mass still clings—the parasite, the trauma.
+Eyes drawn back to the child, the black mass still clings, the parasite, the trauma.
 The thing that has loomed over you your entire life, suffocating you, controlling you, making all your decisions for you.
 It pulses, massive and all-consuming.

-You reach toward it, and as your fingers graze its surface, you realize—when you acknowledge it, what it truly is, you have power over it.
-You can shrink it.
-You can control it.
+You reach toward it, but this time, your fingers graze its surface, you realize, when you acknowledge it, what it truly is, you hold power over it.
+You're now able to control it.

 The moment you will it smaller, the child responds.

-You look down and see them—your younger self, trembling, wide-eyed.
 A shaky sigh of relief escapes them.
-When the trauma looms large, they panic—their breath ragged, limbs tense, eyes pleading for escape.
-But as you shrink it—diminishing the weight of the pain—they begin to relax.
+When the trauma looms large, they panic, their breath ragged, limbs tense, eyes pleading for escape.
+But as you shrink it, diminishing the weight of the pain, they begin to relax.
 The fear fades.
 The grip of the past loosens.

-You realize now: the suffering was never a monster outside of you.
+You realize now, the suffering was never a monster outside of you.
 It was a shadow, one you had given shape, size, and power.
-And if you can master it, it no longer has the ability to master you.
+And if you have the courage to look at it, then you can examine it.
+And only then can you understand it.

 And then, you pull them in.
-You embrace them, holding them warmly and deeply.
-For the first time, you give them the compassion they so desperately needed on that fateful night.
+You embrace them, holding them warmly and deeply, you give them the compassion they desperately needed.
+You finally show yourself compassion.

 You draw your sword and run boldly into the darkness.